Young’s 36 points help streaking Hawks drop Lakers, 129-121

-ATLANTA (AP)Trae Young believes a defensive revival has the Atlanta Hawks back on track.
-That defense finally showed up in the final quarter against the Los Angeles Lakers.

-Young had36 points and 12 assists, and the Hawks earned their seventh straight win by rallying to beat the Lakers 129-121 on Sunday.
+ATLANTA (AP) — Trae Young scored 36 points and the Atlanta Hawks earned their seventh straight win by rallying in the fourth quarter to beat the Los Angeles Lakers 129-121 on Sunday.

-The Hawks outscored Los Angeles 38-20 in the final period, when Young scored 13 points.

-”If our mindset is right we get stops on the defensive end … I think we have a good chance of winning any night,” Young said.
+Young also had 12 assists.
+John Collins added 20 points with 11 rebounds, and Clint Capela scored 15 points.

 Malik Monk led Los Angeles with 33 points in the Lakers’ third consecutive loss, all without LeBron James.